 The Pilgrims were celebrating their first harvest in the New World and marked the occasion with a lavish three-day feast, which was attended by both Pilgrims and Native Americans.
 It is believed that the Pilgrims were influenced in doing this by similar practices they had observed in Europe.

 In the aftermath, many other colonies set aside specific days for giving thanks to God for their blessings.
 A proclamation from George Washington in 1789 led to Thanksgiving becoming a national celebration and it was made into a federal holiday, on the fourth Thursday of November, by Abraham Lincoln in 1863.

-Today, in the United States, Thanksgiving celebration largely centres around eating a large meal, which almost always includes turkey.
-Indeed, it is estimated that between 85 and 91 percent of Americans eat turkey on the day and Thanksgiving is sometimes affectionately referred to as ‘Turkey Day’.
+Today, in the United States, the Thanksgiving celebration largely centers around eating a large meal, which almost always includes turkey.
+Indeed, it is estimated that between 85 and 91 percent of Americans eat turkey on the day, and Thanksgiving is sometimes affectionately referred to as ‘Turkey Day’.
 Other traditional foods eaten on Thanksgiving include pumpkin pie, mashed potatoes, sweet potatoes and cranberry sauce.

 Typically, Americans will spend the day with their family or a group of friends and give thanks for the things they feel fortunate to have in their lives.
 This sometimes has a religious element, with many people attending religious services or saying a prayer before eating their meal.